Declarative programming: Definition

 Declarative programming is a non-imperative style of programming in which programs describe their desired results without explicitly listing commands or steps that must be performed.
-Functional and logical programming languages are characterized by a declarative programming style.
-In logical programming languages, programs consist of logical statements, and the program executes by searching for proofs of the statements.
+Functional and logic programming languages are characterized by a declarative programming style.
+In logic programming, programs consist of sentences expressed in logical form, and computation uses those sentences to solve problems, which are also expressed in logical form.

 In a pure functional language, such as Haskell, all functions are without side effects, and state changes are only represented as functions that transform the state, which is explicitly represented as a first-class object in the program.
 Although pure functional languages are non-imperative, they often provide a facility for describing the effect of a function as a series of steps.
 Other functional languages, such as Lisp, OCaml and Erlang, support a mixture of procedural and functional programming.

-Some logical programming languages, such as Prolog, and database query languages, such as SQL, while declarative in principle, also support a procedural style of programming.
+Some logic programming languages, such as Prolog, and database query languages, such as SQL, while declarative in principle, also support a procedural style of programming.